 The US, UK, Australia, and Canada are powerhouse markets for dropshipping stores.

 But there are plenty more markets that facilitate fast shipping – especially if you have a good understanding of how international deliveries work.

 For example, Malaysia and the Philippines both account for more dropshipping sales than their populations would suggest.
 There could be lots of reasons for that.
 Both countries have large English-speaking populations and high Facebook penetration, so they speak ecommerce’s biggest language and are tech savvy.

 What’s more, both countries are a stone’s throw from China, at least compared to some of the other big markets.
 This reduces barriers to international shipping on lots of dropshipping merchandise.

 Other sneaky-good markets for dropshippers can be found in Scandinavia and Western Europe.
-In addition to disposable income, these market have rock-solid options for international shipping.
-Here, for instance, we can see that ePacket delivery is available in places like Sweden and the Netherlands, and it costs the same price and takes the same amount of time as an ePacket delivery to the US.
+In addition to disposable income, these markets have rock-solid options for international shipping.

-Your ecommerce software should let you create customized shipping zones.
+Your ecommerce platform should let you create customized shipping zones.
 These can be a huge energy-saver for merchants trying to optimize international shipping.

 Here’s how it looks inside Shopify, where you’ll find shipping zones inside of your shop’s “Settings” page.

 One approach that we recommend is setting up a free shipping zone comprised of countries that you can ship to cheaply.

 For example, if the price of shipping to the US, Sweden, and the Netherlands is the same, you can simply create one zone with free shipping.
 This zone can cover all of your key international shipping markets.